 Students will begin to study GCSE topics in the spring term of Year 9, during which time students will complete the first modules of the AQA Combined Science Qualification.
 Suitable candidates will be able to opt to follow the Triple Science Qualification from the start of Year 10.

-Combined Science
+Core Science

 Biology